-Grace to you and Happy Easter!
+Grace to you, and Happy Easter!

+Often, believers tend to impose their cultural categories as a necessary part of the salvation package, when it isn't.
 For instance, the Church encourages active participation at liturgy.
-This will include singing along when a song is intoned.
+It will include singing along when a song is intoned.
 But some cultures hardly sing unless accompanied by an instrument or a choir.
-Coming from Africa, where virtually everybody sings and dances whether there is a choir or not, I shouldn't suppose that those from regions where people hardly sing during worship are not active at liturgy.
-It could be the other way round too.
+Coming from Africa, where virtually everybody sings and dances whether there is a choir or not, we love this.
+But, I shouldn't suppose that those from regions where people hardly sing during worship are not active at liturgy.
+Also, some cultures are not expressive.
+It would not be right for them to insist that any liturgy that is expressive is wrong, either.
 It is spiritually beneficial if we avoid imposing our cultural heritage as if to say it is a universal norm.
-The danger is religious syncretism causing Christianity to lose its core identity.
+The danger is religious syncretism resulting to people not understanding the core identity of Christianity.

 Just like other Councils that have come after this first one, the decision of the magisterium was primarily guided by two principles, all led by the Holy Spirit.
 First, what does Scripture say?
-Second, what do we discern from the Tradition we have from when Christ preached and worked among us?
+Second, what do we discern from the tradition we have from when Christ preached and worked among us?

-Research the histories of the Councils, from the first Ecumenical Council called the First Council of Nicaea in 325 to the Second Vatican Council.
+Research the histories of the Councils, from the First Ecumenical Council called the First Council of Nicaea in 325 to the Second Vatican Council.
 No Council has ended without camps divided between supporters and opponents.
 Yet the Church remains strong.

 Pray: Lord Jesus, keep your Church from heresies; bring unity to her members.
 Amen.

-God Love you.
+God love you.
 God Bless you.

 Fr.
 Maurice Emelu

-[Thursday, Easter Week 5: Acts 15:7-21; John 15:9-11]
+[Thursday Easter Week 5: Acts 15:7-21; John 15:9-11]

-Father Maurice Emelu PhD., provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu Ph.D., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.